liqMix/Glit/README.md

 ![Game](ss.png)

-Get to the stairs and survive and glit™ your way to the stairs to survive while glit™ing™.
+Glit™ to the stairs while surviving glitched environment and glit™ your way to the stairs and to survive while glit™ing™.